Menendez brothers’ freedom bid points to shifting attitudes on sex abuse

 The petition for resentencing includes two new pieces of evidence, both alluding to ongoing abuse by the father, José Menendez.
 One is a 1988 letter written by Erik Menendez, which attorneys say corroborates the allegations that he was sexually abused by his father.
 The other is an allegation that José Menendez raped Roy Rosselló, a former member of a well-known 1980s boy band, Menudo.
 At the time, Menendez was an executive at RCA Records, which had a recording deal with Menudo.

-“Since the original prosecution of the Menendez brothers more than nearly three decades ago, our office has gained a deeper understanding of the complexities surrounding sexual violence,” Los Angeles County District Attorney George Gascón said in a press release on Oct.
+“Since the original prosecution of the Menendez brothers more than nearly three decades ago, our office has gained a deeper understanding of the complexities surrounding sexual violence,” Los Angeles County District Attorney George Gascón said in a news release on Oct.
 24. “We recognize that it is a widespread issue impacting individuals of all gender identities, and we remain steadfast in our commitment to support all victims as they navigate the long-lasting effects of such trauma.”

 Experts who study sexual violence told The Washington Post that one of the reasons the Menendez brothers are receiving this attention is because attitudes about sexual violence against men have changed in the past 30 years.
 There is a growing openness and willingness to disclose abuse that wasn’t present in the 1990s, they said.